tanviredu/node_js_server_side_coursera/mongoose_population/what_is_mongoose_population_and_why_use_it.md

 so after all its just an operation of adding data from other schema

-but when you write the code it will give a feel about the foreign key and you can use it easy
+but when you write the code it will give a feel about the foreign key and you can use it easily

 but remember it mongodb does not made for foreign key